Its been a great week.

 Added 10/07: An update on Jack Evans here.

-hen I drive into a market, I punch around the dial to see who "gets it" or not.
+Since then - when I drive into a market, I punch around the dial to see who "gets it" or not.
 I hear a lot of radio stations with perfect music rotations and good air talent - but miss it when it comes to integrating the local market into its content and imaging.
 Do I hear the vibe?
 Who would I rather compete with?
 Do I hear opportunities?

 Did I mention that I'm not a big fan of most national "show prep" services?
 As a PD, I've come close to doing away with them more than a few times.
 In fairness, they're good in small doses - but give me local market content first.